sindresorhus/grunt-php/readme.md

 grunt.registerTask('serve', [
 	'php:dist',         // Start PHP Server
-	'browserSync:dist', // Using the php instance as a proxy 'watch'             // Any other watch tasks you want to run ]);
+	'browserSync:dist', // Using the PHP instance as a proxy 'watch'             // Any other watch tasks you want to run ]);
 ```